lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/polymer-in-water.rst

     :class: info

     Both :math:`\$ \text{var}` and :math:`v_\text{var}` can be used to call a previously defined variable named *var*.
     However,  :math:`\$ \text{var}` returns the initial value of *var*, while :math:`v_\text{var}` returns the instantaneous value of *var*.

 ..  container:: justify

-    In the formula for the density (number of molecule divided by volume), the underscore *_* is used to call myvol because the volume is expected to evolve in time when using fix NPT, but the dollar sign :math:`\$` is used to call myoxy as the number of molecules is not expected to evolve during the simulation.
-Note that the number of molecule changes after the *delete_atoms* command is used, but this is done only before the simulation starts.
+    In the formula for the density (number of molecule divided by volume), the underscore *_* is used to call myvol because the volume is expected to evolve in time when using fix NPT, but the dollar sign :math:`\$` is used to call *myoxy* as the number of molecules is not expected to evolve during the simulation.
+Note that the number of molecules changes after the *delete_atoms* command is used, but this is done only before the simulation starts.

+..  container:: justify

-    Finally, let us set the timestep to 2.0 fs, and run the simulation for 50 ps:
+    Finally, let us set the timestep to 1.0 fs, and run the simulation for 50 ps by adding the following lines to *input.lammps*:

 ..  code-block:: lammps
-   :caption: *to be copied in pureH2O/input.lammps*

     timestep 2.0
-   run 25000
+    run 50000

+    replicate 3 1 1

     write_data H2O.data

 ..  container:: justify

+    The *replicate* command replicate the cubic box three times along the *x* direction, to create a rectangular box of water right before the final state is written into *H2O.data*.

     Looking at the log file, one can see how many atoms have been deleted (the number will vary depending on the random number you choose).

 ..  code-block:: bw

-   Deleted 714 atoms, new total = 1386
+    Deleted 468 atoms, new total = 732
-   Deleted 476 bonds, new total = 924
+    Deleted 312 bonds, new total = 488
-   Deleted 238 angles, new total = 462
+    Deleted 156 angles, new total = 244

 ..  container:: justify

    About 30 % the molecules were deleted due to overlapping, together with their respective bonds and angles.
-   At the end of the simulation, the final state is printed in the H2O.data file, which will be used later.

 .. admonition:: Running LAMMPS in parallel
     :class: info

-    This simulation may be a bit slow to complete on 1 single core.
+    This simulation may be a bit slow to complete on 1 single CPU core.
     You can speed it up by running LAMMPS on 2, 4 or even more cores, by typing:

     .. code-block:: bw

         mpirun -np 4 lmp -in input.lammps

-    Here 4 core are used.
+    Here 4 CPU cores are used.
 The command may vary, depending on your OS and LAMMPS installation.

 .. admonition:: Choosing the right number of cores